thogiti/thogiti.github.io/_posts/2025-11-04-Arbitrum-constraint-ladder-pricing-control-theory.md

 Given fee dynamics’ externalities, changes should be staged.
 Here are some ideas on how to approach this.

 Start in shadow mode: compute ladder prices off-path and log $x_{\text{ladder}}$ and per-rung contributions alongside the live single-constraint price.
-Then freeze parameters after fitting $|\Lambda'(P)|$ at relevant operating points and measuring delays.
+Then freeze parameters after fitting $ \vert \Lambda'(P) \vert $ at relevant operating points and measuring delays.
 Proceed with progressive activation: enable the top rung first, add intermediate rungs over time while monitoring executor slack, backlog histograms, and price half-lives.
 Keep anti-windup, a deadband, and per-tick $\Delta\log P$ caps in place as guardrails.